 Eric Hargan, Deputy Secretary of the U.S. Department of Health and Human Services, recently advocated for the removal of those barriers stating, “[r]emoving unnecessary government obstacles to care coordination is a key priority for this administration.”
 So while wholesale changes to the Stark Law are unlikely, the Trump Administration has at the very least indicated a willingness to consider modification to ease the challenges the law imposes on legitimate efforts to incentivize care coordination, to limit the same inefficacies and waste the Stark Law took aim at.

 To that end, this week’s RFI from CMS is part of a larger effort called the “Regulatory Sprint to Coordinated Care.”
 This program is focused on identifying and removing regulatory barriers to coordinated care.
 Providers and other interested parties looking to take advantage of this process and submit comments must do so within 60 days of June 25, 2018.

 The attorneys at Buttaci Leardi & Werner LLC routinely counsel clients on the application and contours of the Stark Law.
-This includes: structuring business transactions and contracts, including physician compensation models to comply with the Stark Law; and also counselling and defending physicians and other healthcare businesses facing regulatory scrutiny.
+This includes: structuring business transactions and contracts, including physician compensation models to comply with the Stark Law; and also counseling and defending physicians and other healthcare businesses facing regulatory scrutiny.

 - Posted on: Jun 28 2018